jacobecox/templates/patroni-postgres/versions/1.0.0/README.md

 TODO
-1. Figure out if we are using the proper entrypoint or if we need to create config file to fix what our entry point skips
-2. Check that postgres is configured automatically and using user set variables
-3. Test connection, failover, data persistence on restarts
+1. Test failover for leader replica and see if it rejoins cluster
-4. Update helpers file and README
+2. Update helpers file and README

 sources
 https://github.com/zalando/spilo